NEW! We are currently providing video (telemedicine) visits for existing and new patients. Learn more.

 - Almost never imitates speech

-For signs of early communications problems by age group, click here.
+For signs of early communication problems by age group before seeing pediatric speech-language pathologists (or pediatric speech therapists), click here.

 For Referring Physicians